We started our journey in Tromsø, where we rented a car and drove to Tjelsundbrua. Read Part one of our drive in this post.

 Some cabins lined the shores opposite the island.

 The evening before, while staying in the shipping container, we had cooked up some cod burgers.
-We had a couple left over, to have a for lunch.
-We turned into a side road and found a spot overlooking a fjord.
+We had a couple left over to have a for lunch.
+We turned up a side road and found a spot overlooking a fjord.

 We crossed a bridge to the next island: Austvågøya.
 The beautiful scenery kept on going and going.
 We were amazed at the color of the water in places.